Kabangi/ch-documentation/source/index.html.md

 ConnectHealth implements 0auth2.0 hence to access the API you need to first request an access token using your "client_id" and "client_secret".
 To register for a Client Id and client Secret contact us `support@connecthealth.io`.

 ConnectHealth expects access_token to be included in all API requests to the server.
 Either in a header or as a query string 'access_token='.
 For user specific endpoints include the access token issued upon login.
-Check loggin a user section
+Check login a user section

 `Authorization: access_token`
 ## Generating access token
 ### HTTP Request
 `POST /oauth/client/access-token`
 Parameter | Type | Description
 ---------- | ------- | --------
-client_id | String -- Your client id
+client_id | String | Your client id
-client_secret | String -- Your client secret
+client_secret | String | Your client secret

 ```shell
 curl "https://api.connecthealth.io/v1/oauth/client/access-token"
   -H "Authorization: access_token"

 	> The above command returns JSON structured like this:

 	{
 	    "access_token": "igD3kqp7sN8aSZtPBBNLLrVcYe0zHAQk6xnUdwd5",
 	    "token_type": "Bearer",